ederdaniel22/ederdaniel22/README.md

 ### Hi there, I'm Eder Daniel Domingues 👋

 #### About
-I'm a WEB developer and, i'm studying backend development and mobile development at [Rocketseat](https://rocketseat.com.br).
+I'm a WEB frontend developer and, i'm studying backend development and mobile development at [Rocketseat](https://rocketseat.com.br).

 #### Current stack